james2doyle/sublime-node-snippets/README.md

 ## Running The Build

-Just run `php convert.php` and it will rake the sources.txt file and then write the new snippet in the snippets folder.
+Just run `node build.js` and it will rake the sources.txt file and then write the new snippet in the snippets folder.

 Everything before the first `(` will be used as the filename.